-There’s also a Parent PLUS double consolidation loophole that could make your loans eligible for other IDR plans, like Revised Pay As You Earn (REPAYE), Pay As You Earn (PAYE), and IBR.
-This process is more time-consuming, but could reduce your monthly payments to just 10% of your income while you’re working toward PSLF.
+There’s also a Parent PLUS double consolidation loophole that could make your loans eligible for other IDR plans, like Revised Pay As You Earn (REPAYE), Pay As You Earn (PAYE), and Income-Based Repayment (IBR).
+This process is more time-consuming, but could reduce your monthly payments to just 10% of your discretionary income while you’re working toward PSLF.

 To stay on track with your progress, you can fill out the PSLF Employment Certification Form each year.
 Once you’ve met all of the requirements, you can officially apply for PSLF.

-If you go this route, there are no tax bills related to the forgiven amount which isn’t the case for all forgiveness options (more on that later).
+If you go this route, there are no tax bills related to the forgiven loan balance which isn’t the case for all forgiveness options (more on that later).

 2. Income-Contingent Repayment Plan Forgiveness

-In general, federal student loan borrowers can choose from four different Income-Driven Repayment Plans (IDR).
-Parent PLUS Loan borrowers, however, are only eligible for ICR through a standard Direct Loan Consolidation.
+In general, federal student loan borrowers can choose from four different IDR plans.
+Parent PLUS Loan borrowers, however, are only eligible for the ICR plan through a standard Direct Loan Consolidation.
 The exception is if parent borrowers pursued the double consolidation loophole that’s mentioned above to access other IDR plan options.